 Remove the basil paste from the food processor into a small mixing bowl, scraping out as much of the sauce as possible with your spatula.

 Gently stir in the remaining olive oil using your spatula until the pesto is well blended and a velvety smooth texture.
-A separation from the oil and the paste is normal.
+A separation between the oil and the paste is normal.

 If you buy pre roasted and salted pistachios, taste the final pesto before adding any salt.